 What role does Dad play in the family’s homeschooling life?

-Although we NextGen Homeschool authors aren’t in the same shoes as the author of the Collaborative Homeschooling post, Hillary Boucher, who is now working full-time while her husband handles the day-to-day homeschool duties (which was a role reversal for them), we appreciated the ideas shared by both posts because they raise great questions — and solutions — about parents working as a team in the homeschooling process.
+Although the writers at NextGen Homeschool aren’t in the same shoes as the author of the Collaborative Homeschooling post, Hillary Boucher, who is now working full-time while her husband handles the day-to-day homeschool duties (which was a role reversal for them), we appreciated the ideas shared by both posts because they raise great questions — and solutions — about parents working as a team in the homeschooling process.
 We realized that even though we moms are handling most of the daytime schooling activities in our homes, the roles our husbands do play are very vital to the success of our homeschooling efforts — and we are very grateful for that partnership.

 I have posted before about my own dad’s role in our schooling when I was being homeschooled.
 (See “What Role Can Dads Play in the Homeschool?”)
 My husband Jason’s role has always been more that of a principal.
 He makes sure we don’t get too far off track, deals with any real discipline problems, etc.